What is pneumonia?

 Newborns may not show any of the above symptoms but might vomit or be restless or tired.

-Some people will have no symptoms (walking pneumonia) and may not even know they are sick.
 Anyone can get pneumonia, but infants under two and people over 65 are at higher risk.
-Smoking cigarettes can also increase the risk of getting pneumonia.

 Streptococcus pneumoniae (the bacteria that the pneumonia vaccine is built to help the body fight) can cause a range of complications, from mild to very serious.
 This bacterium can cause ear infections as well as serious blood infections.
 Severe complications include: